-A ‘to-die-for’ villa has recently come up for sale.
-Luxury auction consultant, Guy Masters has been roped in by the seller along with listing agent, Olivia Decker of Decker Bullock Sotheby’s International Realty, to market the exquisite property.
+A ‘to-die-for villa has recently come up for sale.
+The seller has roped in luxury auction consultant Guy Masters and the listing agent, Olivia Decker of Decker Bullock Sotheby’s International Realty, to market the exquisite property.
 Previously listed for $45 million, the recently constructed Villa Belvedere is now being auctioned, set at a minimum bid of $25 million with no reserve.

-The property is one of its kinds, one that will astound you.
-I somehow find a waterfront villa the best possible thing that could happen to me.
-If this holds true for you too, then I urge you to read further.
+The property is one of its kind, one that will astound you.
+I somehow find a waterfront villa, the best possible thing that could happen to me.
+If this holds true for you, too, then I urge you to read further.
 Because we have exclusive pictures of Villa Belvedere.

-Villa Belvedere is a combined effort of 24 of the most well-known design firms in the San Francisco Bay Area, including Suzanne Tucker of Tucker and Marks, Candace Barnes, David Kensington, Cecile Starin, and Stephen Suzman.
+Villa Belvedere combines 24 of the most well-known design firms in the San Francisco Bay Area, including Suzanne Tucker of Tucker and Marks, Candace Barnes, David Kensington, Cecile Starin, and Stephen Suzman.

-A state-of-the-art gourmet kitchen with adjacent family room.
+A state-of-the-art gourmet kitchen with an adjacent family room.

-A temperature controlled 2,000-bottle wine cellar with tasting vault
+A temperature-controlled 2,000-bottle wine cellar with a tasting vault

 Also, a 50-ft pool with spa and poolside cabana.

-The villa boasts of over 5,000sq.ft of terrace spaces that overlook breathtaking views.
+The villa boasts over 5,000sq.ft of terrace spaces that overlook breathtaking views.

-Most windows in the villa are full length that rises from the floor to the ceiling.
+Most windows in the villa are the full length that rises from the floor to the ceiling.

 The Belvedere site comes with an interesting history too.